 For the implementation of the greening, several construction drawings are necessary.
 This applies to all bars of the espalier (crossbars and longitudinal bars), which will be cut and, if necessary, already pre-drilled.
 Also, every drill hole on the wall appearing in the photo will be placed by measurement/dimension or coordinates.
 Very small espaliers can be installed more easily, of course!

 Now, the work on the wall begins!
-The cross- and longitudinal bars (robinia wood square 27/27 mm) were prefabricated according to the drawing and coated with Falun red.
-Now, they are installed on the repainted wall, first of all the bars, then the laths thereupon.
-Finally, the vines are bound on.
+The cross- and longitudinal bars (robinia wood square 27/27 mm) were prefabricated according to the drawing and coated with Swedish/Falun red.
+Now they are installed on the repainted wall-- first the bars (with trellis holder AS 06020), then the laths thereupon (with self tapping screws HS 04550).
+Finally, the vines are attached with binding material.

 The wall espalier is finished!
-The client needs to formally declare his satisfaction.
-The acceptance though, also takes place in the surroundings: Already the neighbours and passersby have noticed and praised the wall greening.
-Along with the strong vines, the espalier brings off the best preconditions for future record harvests!
+The client can officially declare his satisfaction.
+Approval, of course, does not stop there-- already the neighbours and passersby have noticed and likely praised the wall greening!
+Together with the vigorous vines, the espalier now creates the best conditions for future abundant growth!

 Delicate plants such as Clematis, Mandevilla and other continuous bloomers can attach themselves to a the trellis as they like.
 Vigorous climbing plants such as roses and grapevines are attached and trained exclusively to the front of, or before the trellis.
 Trunk, branching vines, and cordons are fastened onto (before) the laths or metal bars.
 This is done with binding material.
 Jung shoots can be tucked behind the laths and are later trimmed away.

-By some facade greenings, the GaLaBau-company stays adjunct to the project for 2 to 3 further years.
-Especially in the case of vines, it is necessary to obtain an optimal plant formation in this period of time, for instance, by summer- or winter trimming.
-Following certain rules, the shoots on the trellis are cut back, formed and bound.
+With some facade greenings, the GaLaBau-company stays connected to the project for 2 to 3 further years.
+This has mainly to do with the fact that, especially in the case of vines, it is necessary to obtain an optimal plant formation in this period of time...for instance, by summer- or winter pruning.
+Following certain rules, the shoots on the trellis are cut back, formed, and bound.

-Those who are eager to learn and blessed with a “green thumb“ can also learn grapevine care with the help of our website - by themselves.
-Consistently, changes are possible and necessary: (picture) on this house, for instance, the displayed “Dornfelder” stock needed to be replaced by a fungus-resistant sort (Muskat bleu) in 2006, which now carries countless kilograms of grapes every year…
+If you are eager to learn and you have something of a “green thumb“ you can also learn grapevine care yourself with the help of our website.
+Modifications on a trellis system will frequently be necessary: On this house (in photo), for instance, the displayed “Dornfelder” stock needed to be replaced by a fungus-resistant sort (Muskat bleu) in 2006, which now produces countless kilograms of grapes every year…